Combatting Child Labor in the Democratic Republic of the Congo’s Cobalt Industry (COTECCO)

 - The COTECCO project supported the Government of the DRC in its development of a national decree to create the Interministerial Commission in charge of Monitoring Child Labor in Artisanal Mining and a second decree for the creation of the provincial commission in Lualaba.

-- The project has established a formal partnership with between the Congolese Mining Chamber of Commerce and the Federation of Enterprises of the Congo, which jointly represent both formal large-scale mining companies and artisanal miners in the cobalt supply chain.
-The partnership will promote best practices in mining and enhance dialogue between the two groups.
+- The project has established a formal partnership between the Congolese Mining Chamber of Commerce and the Federation of Enterprises of the Congo, which jointly represent both formal large-scale mining companies and artisanal miners in the cobalt supply chain.
+The partnership will promote best practices around remediation efforts in mining and enhance dialogue between the two groups.

-- Thirty representatives of government, civil society, the private sector, and implementing partners have received training on child labor.
+- The project trained more than 150 representatives of government, civil society, the private sector, and implementing partners have received training on child labor and the worst forms of child labor.
+These trainings provide participants with monitoring and remediation tools to combat child labor.